 Eastern hognose snakes are native to eastern North America from southern Canada, the Great Lakes region, and New England south to Florida.
 They prefer woodlands with sandy soil, fields, farmland, and coastal areas.

-At the Zoo, you can see hognose snakes inside the Great Tree in the Maryland Wilderness.
+At the Zoo, you can see hognose snakes inside the Giant Tree in the Maryland Wilderness.

 “How I live there”